kaiban-ai/kaibanjs-docs/docs/core-concepts/04-Teams.md

 Each team operates with its own dedicated store instance.
 This store orchestrates all aspects of the team's function, from initiating tasks and updating agent statuses to managing inputs and outputs.
 This ensures that all components within the team are synchronized and function cohesively.

-**Further Reading:** For an in-depth exploration of the store’s capabilities and setup, please refer to the detailed store documentation.
+**Further Reading:** For an in-depth exploration of the store's capabilities and setup, please refer to the detailed store documentation.

 ### Conclusion
 The `Team` class, with its underlying store, orchestrates the flow of tasks and agent interactions within KaibanJS.
 Detailed documentation of the store's mechanisms will be provided separately to delve into its state management capabilities and how it supports the team's dynamic operations.

 :::tip[We Love Feedback!]
 Is there something unclear or quirky in the docs?
 Maybe you have a suggestion or spotted an issue?
 Help us refine and enhance our documentation by [submitting an issue on GitHub](https://github.com/kaiban-ai/KaibanJS/issues).
-We’re all ears!
+We're all ears!
 :::